 What is the camp director's background?

-ACA minimum standards recommend directors possess a bachelor's degree, have completed in-service training within the past three years, and have at least 16 weeks of camp administrative experience before assuming the responsibilities of director.
+ACA minimum standards recommend onsite directors have at least two prior seasons of administrative experience in organized camp, have completed in-service training each year, and be at least 25 years of age before assuming the responsibilities of director.

 What training do counselors receive?